 After studying acting at the University of California, Berkeley with Bill Oliver, I graduated with honors from the two year professional diploma program at the Webber Doulgas Academy of Dramatic Art in London, 1986.
 The training was a mixture of British classical technique and Stanislavski, as distinct from United States’ interpretation of ‘method’.

-In LA, I studied with Larisa Eryomina from the Moscow Art Theatre for 3 years.
-More pure Stanislavski.
+In Los Angeles, I studied with Larisa Eryomina from the Moscow Art Theatre for 3 years, more pure Stanislavski.

-Also, I’ve worked extensively with Deborah Sussel from ACT in San Francisco working on IPA, scansion and digging deeper into personal connection with the text.
+I coached extensively with Deborah Sussel from ACT in San Francisco working on IPA, scansion as well as acting technique.

 As a pianist, I played for Sarah Lazarus’ private classes where I observed the David Craig audition technique.
-This knowledge combined with my acting training and accompanying classes for major casting directors (mostly through the Musical Theatre Forum) has led to the creation of my own personal take on song interpretation, most specifically for auditioning but I find the principals can influence one’s overall acting technique.
+For many years I was an accompanist for Broadway and regional theatre auditions as well as accompanying classes for major casting directors (mostly through the Musical Theatre Forum).

 My fees for coaching are $60 an hour.
-I have a large library of music and I’m more than happy to recommend songs.
+I have a large library of music as well as monologues and plays.

-While I do call myself a vocal coach (as opposed to voice teacher), I can help offer a considerable amount of vocal help to singers.
-I enjoy taking on performers from other disciplines like acting or dancing and I’m happy to recommend voice teachers when a students vocal needs are beyond the scope of my work.
+While I do call myself a vocal coach (as opposed to voice teacher) I can offer a considerable amount of technical vocal help to singers.
+I enjoy working with performers from other disciplines (acting, dancing) and I’m happy to recommend voice teachers when a student’s vocal needs are beyond the scope of my work.